MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/README.md

 ### 4- Transform

-Convert the result of the process in the format of the expected input in Asset Tracker web application
+Convert the result of the process in Asset Tracker web application format